IIIF/api/source/api/discovery/0.5/index.md

 #### 3.5.4.
 Processing Multiple Streams
 {: #processing-multiple}

 In order to process multiple streams simultaneously, the steps for processing a page should be followed, but applied to the set of changes across all of the streams, sorted by the timestamp of the activity.
+One motivating factor for this is that the same activity might appear in multiple streams, when the activities have been broadly aggregated.
+For example, the same update might occur in three streams out of ten that are being processed together, and should only be processed once.

 Implementations that process activities beyond the most recent per resource should consider two activities with the same `type`, `object.id` and `endTime` to be the same activity regardless of any other properties.
+In this way, duplicate activities can be detected even if different streams maintain different degrees of description and information, or some implementations have activities available at their URIs and some do not.

 The algorithm below does not take into account any optimizations or constraints around memory or processing.
 A more sophisticated algorithm might process pages, relying on each being sorted, to keep an interleaved buffer of activities full, rather than retrieving and processing everything before starting to process the activities.
+It is not described in as much details as the processing algorithms above for this reason.

 Given an array (`collections`) of collection URIs as input,